 </script>

-This JavaScript code will first execute after the page has loaded, for all elements with:like-buttonThe element binds the click event of the class name.
-When the user clicks these buttons, it retrieves the corresponding comment ID and sends a POST request to the interface via AJAX./comment/praiseThe interface sends a POST request.
+This JavaScript code will first run after the page has loaded, for all elements withlike-buttonThe element binds the click event of the class name.
+When the user clicks these buttons, it will obtain the corresponding comment ID and send a POST request to/comment/praisethe interface.

 success: function(response) {